michaelskolb/Getting-and-Cleaning-Data-Course-Project/README.md

 ### 1.2 Combine activity, feature, and subject data
 aData, fData, sData are combined as tdat

-## 2.0 Subset cols
+## 2.0 Subset columns from tdat
-Only columns with Subject, Activtiy, or fNames with mean or std are included in subtdat
+Only include columns from tdat with Subject, Activtiy, or fNames with mean or std

 ## 3.0 Replace Activity integers with descriptive factor names
-Activity itegers (1-6) in subtdat are replaced with the actions describing the activity
+Activity itegers (1-6) from subtdat are replaced with the actions describing the activity

 ## 4.0 Replace column labels with descriptive names and set Subject as factor
-- Column labels in subtdat are made to be more description
+- Column labels in subtdat are made to be more descriptive
 - Subject is cast as a factor variable

 ## 5.0 Create independent tidy dataset